onedata/op-worker/README.md

 Note:

-* To have a fully working *Onedata* installation, we should also start a BigCouch instance on the same machine, with its cookie set to *oneprovider_node* and hostname set to 'db'.
+* To have a fully working *onedata* installation, we should also start a BigCouch instance on the same machine, with its cookie set to *oneprovider_node* and hostname set to 'db'.